ultimate271/notes/gibson/neuromancer03.md

 And somewhere he was laughing, in a white-painted loft, distant fingers caressing the deck, tears of release streaking his face.

+## After jacking out, the Finn reveals he is to place a hardware tranceiver in Case
 MOLLY WAS GONE when he took the trodes off, and the loft was dark.
 He checked the time.
 He’d been in cyberspace for five hours.
 He carried the Ono-Sendai to one of the new worktables and collapsed across the bedslab, pulling Molly’s